dowobdev/laravel-refiner/README.md

 ## Definitions

-To make use of a refiner, you'll want to add one or more Definitions to it in the `definitions()` method.
+To make use of a refiner, you'll want to add one or more definitions to it in the `definitions()` method.
 Each definition must have a `name` (passed in the `make` method), but everything else is optional.
-The `name` is how the definition matches up to the request, for example a definition with a name of `email` would be triggered by a request like: `?search[email]=value`.
+The `name` is how the definition matches up to the request[^1], for example a definition with a name of `email` would be triggered by a request like: `?search[email]=value`.
 The `name` will also be used for the query column, unless you define a different column through `column()`.

+[^1]: Unless you use validation rules that cover multiple fields, then those field names will be used instead of the definition name.

 You must opt the Definition into search and/or sorting, which is done by calling one of the `search*` methods or the `sort` method.